 As you can see, there is a small dip at the beginning of the year, with the lowest recorded Uptime percentage coming in at 99.96% in February.
 But the system rebounds in April, with no outages occurring throughout April, May, June, or July.

-That’s improvement in the right direction.
-The arrow is constantly moving up, and it shows that DigitalOcean is on top of its problems.
+That’s an improvement in the right direction.
+The arrow is constantly moving up, it shows that DigitalOcean is on top of its problems.

 2. Lightning-Fast Load Times

 Uptime is the number one statistic to watch for when selecting a web host.

 After all – every bell and whistle on the planet won’t account to a hill of beans if your website is spending long periods offline.

 Coming in as a close second is speed.

 Lagging websites might as well be ‘down’, for all intents and purposes.
 Sluggish sites are virtually unusable.
 Your traffic won’t hesitate to bounce.
 Literally.
 A difference of just a few seconds can cost you nearly three-quarters of your potential website traffic.

 Market research states that websites that can’t load within five seconds can lose more than 74% of mobile site traffic.